Map Chart

 This opens the same Visualization Recommender available for creating a new Dashboard.
 (See Create a New Dashboard.)

-1. Press the ‘Select Chart Style’ button auto chart type.
+1. Press the ‘Select Chart Style’ button Select Chart Style.
 Choose the ‘Map’ style.
-Press the ‘Apply’ button submit (or double-click the ‘Map’ icon).
+Press the ‘Apply’ button Apply (or double-click the ‘Map’ icon).

 The Chart Editor now provides a ‘Geographic’ field.